marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 ### Microcopy (UX Writing)

-Every guideline we just covered applies when writing microcopy.
-Pay extra attention to these:
+When writing microcopy, pay extra attention to these guidelines:

 * Be concise.
 * Be specific.